 I believe that if you are disciplined in action but don’t really have the data to show for it, then your efforts are almost worthless in retrospect.
 It’s like working really hard throughout college but not having a report card or diploma to validate your accomplishment.
 In other words: When push comes to shove, how will you prove your worth?
 Sales teams across the U.S. often claim that if work isn’t recorded in a CRM, the team’s effort doesn’t exist.
 They have a point.
 Organizations drool over information—they need whatever it takes to give them the extra edge, and this collection of raw data starts internally.
 With more information, organizations are going to be able to provide resource leveling and create better workflows for their project contributors.

-It takes discipline to consistently complete your timesheet, and to understand how you’ve been spending your time.
+It takes discipline to consistently complete your timesheet and to understand how you’ve been spending your time.
 But if you make the effort, you’ll start focusing on the work items that are most important to your business.
-Plus, if you’re a timesheet-based organization, and you forget to fill in your time sheet again and again, you become a nuisance to your boss who keeps getting pings from payroll.
+Plus, if you’re a timesheet-based organization, and you forget to fill in your timesheet again, you become a nuisance to your boss who keeps getting pings from payroll.
 That’s definitely not a good recipe for success.

-Self discipline makes a difference to your career.
+Self-discipline makes a difference in your career.
 And it can start with one simple action—completing your timesheet.